Pexers/CS-fundamentals/Development/Design Principles.md

 The YAGNI principle states that features should only be added when required.
 It helps developers avoid wasted effort on features that are assumed to be needed at some point in the future.

 The main difference compared to KISS is that YAGNI focuses on removing unnecessary functionality and logic, while KISS focuses on avoiding complexity for simplicity reasons.

+## 5. SoC - Separation of Concerns
+Separation of Concerns (SoC) is a fundamental design principle that advocates for organizing a software system so that each part addresses a distinct concern or responsibility.
+A "concern" is any piece of interest or focus in a program—such as data storage, user interface, business logic, or security.

+By separating concerns, you make your codebase easier to understand, maintain, and extend.
+Changes in one part of the system are less likely to impact others, reducing the risk of bugs and making collaboration easier.
+For example, in a web application, keeping the logic for handling HTTP requests separate from database access logic is an application of SoC.

+Common ways to implement SoC include using layers (such as presentation, business, and data layers), modules, or services that each handle a specific aspect of the application.